Seven compelling factors that are driving Bitcoin higher.

 This story originally appeared on Market Beat

-As technical as and (BTC) markets are there are some fundamentals driving the market.
+As technical as cryptocurrency and Bitcoin (BTC) markets are there are some fundamentals driving the market.
 These include cryptocurrency’s growing mainstream acceptance, the amount of power put into mining the coin, and its availability to name a few.
 Now that BTC/USD is trading at new all-time highs the market can expect the bullish trends to continue because there isn’t much reason for the market to reverse until a clear top is formed.
 Based on what we’re seeing in the market BTC/USD could easily hit the $59,000 this year and that estimate might be too low.

 1. There is a cost to mine Bitcoin

 While mining Bitcoin used to be very easy, an influx of miners (along with other factors discussed below) drove up the difficulty rate while driving down the reward.
 Now it is virtually impossible for a lone operator to mine a single BTC without the help of either 1) a vast quantity of expensive mining resources or 2) the aid of a mining pool.
 The mining pools tend to operate where electricity is cheap but there is still cost, not to mention the overhead of running a large mining operation.
 The latest estimates put the cost of 40 TH/s of computing power at $4.32 per day.
 That’s may seem small but it adds up over the year.
 The annual cost runs about $1,576 with an expected reward of 0.08875 Bitcoins or about $3,017 with BTC trading at $34,000.
 That’s a gross margin of 47% and then add in the cost of buying or renting a unit.
-The takeaway, it costs to mine Bitcoin and that is where a lot of its intrinsic value lay.
+The takeaway, it costs money to mine Bitcoin and that is where a lot of its intrinsic value lay.

-2. There is not an unlimited supply
+2. There is not an unlimited supplyÂ

 Bitcoin’s value is also driven in large part by supply, and the supply is dwindling.
 There are only ever going to be 21 million real BTC’s ever minted.
 That doesn’t count wrapped BTC or other kinds of defi-sourced BTC which ultimately will also affect BTC’s price.
 But, back to the supply, of the 21 million nearly 90% have already been mined leaving just over 2 million for the mining community to split up.
 And, not only that, but there are the halving’s to consider.
 A halving is when the Bitcoin mining reward is cut in half.
 The purpose of this is to help control BTC inflation and extend the lifespan of the mineable BTC pool.
 The halving occurs every four years, there have been three so far, and the most recent was just this past year.
 The takeaway here, people who want to own a Bitcoin or use a Bitcoin have to buy one of the few that are already out there.